moothes/SALOD/README.md

 # Update Log
 2023/03/17:
-* Re-organize the structure of our benchmark.
+* Re-organize the structure of our code.

 2022/12/07:
 * Update conventional SOD results and weights.